rafaelbco/rbco.recipe.pyeclipse/rbco/recipe/pyeclipse/README.txt

     The project name.

 python-version
-    The Python version for syntatical analysis, sucha as 2.4 or 2.5.
+    The Python version for syntatical analysis, such as 2.4 or 2.5.

 python-interpreter
     Optional.
 The path to the Python interpreter.
 Defaults to the default